-Better Care Fund: the Authority hosts a pooled budget, under Section 75 of the National Health Service Act 2006, with Merton Clinical Commissioning xvi.
-Leases

-Group (CCG) in respect of the Better Care Fund.
+Better Care Fund: the Authority hosts a pooled budget, under Section 75 of the National Health Service Act 2006, with Merton Clinical Commissioning Group (CCG) in respect of the Better Care Fund.
 The CCG receives the allocation from the Department of Health.
 The CCG then appropriates a proportion to the pooled budget to spend on services.
 Income and expenditure relating to the Authority's contribution to the pooled budget is reported within the Community & Housing line in the Comprehensive Income and Expenditure Account.

 Regulatory Services Partnership (RSP): The RSP administers key public protection services including Environmental Health, Trading Standards and Licensing.
-The partnership is based on a cost-sharing arrangement with LB Richmond.
-Merton administers the service and recharges LB Richmond with their share of the cost.
+The partnership is based on a cost-sharing arrangement with the London Borough of Richmond.
+London Borough of Merton administers the service and recharges Richmond with their share of the cost.
 The service is governed via a Management Board and a Joint Regulatory Committee.